NKalavros/DDM/README.md

 - an authoritative Fastify + Socket.IO multiplayer server
 - a shared deterministic TypeScript rules engine
 - a data-driven content pipeline imported from the Godot remake reference
+- a CSS-perspective board view with player-relative orientation

 The current scope is the v1 feature set from `FEATURES.md`: monsters, dice, rolling, dimensioning, rotate/flip/change-shape net controls, player crest/hearts state, deckbuilding, movement, attacking, defending, abilities with `FLY` and `TUNNEL`, and lightweight animations.